Sudo-Ivan/sudo-ivan/README.md

 **I will keep it simple:**

 - I am big on Privacy and Security.
-- Former Military.
-- I am from South Africa and moved to the United States.
+- Born and raised in South Africa and moved to the United States.
 - I prefer to use **Rust, Go, and Typescript** but I also like mixing it up a bit.
 - Occasionally I like to do a few data projects using R and Python.